 How do I protect hostas in pots over Winter?

 If you have young hostas in pots it is generally a good idea to protect them over Winter.
 Over a mild Winter it is very unlikely that any plants would die, although if it is particularly harsh you can be left with some casualties.
 There are several ways you can do this.

 One of the easiest ways to protect young hostas over Winter is to put them in an unheated shed or garage in late Autumn.
+Simply moving plants up against the house will give them excellent protection from the worst of the rain and frost.
 Hostas need temperatures of below 5°C to enter their Winter dormancy.
 It is very important that your hostas get a full dormancy as this can effect their vigour the following season.
-In an unheated shed or garage they will be cold enough to go into their dormancy but will not be damaged if there is a hard frost.
+In an unheated shed or garage they will be cold enough to go into their dormancy but are protected should there be a hard frost.

 Alternatively you put your pots on their sides, this stops them filling with water and freezing.
 This will help prevent damage to both your hostas and your pots.
 You could also cover the tops of your pots with plastic or tarpaulin to stop snow and ice building up and melting into the plants.

 Hostas are more likely to die from a wet Winter than a cold one.
 Ensuring good drainage is vital to avoid standing water that will cause hosta roots to rot.